Perfect Instant Pot Baked Potatoes

 How to Make Instant Pot Baked Potatoes

-These Instant Pot potatoes are so simple to make.
-You’ll start by scrubbing your potatoes.
-Then, prick the potatoes a few times with a fork.
-Pricking the potatoes will allow steam and pressure to escape from the potatoes as they cook.
+First, scrub the potatoes and pat them dry.
+Then, prick the potatoes a few times with a fork so that steam and pressure to escape from the potatoes as they cook.

 Place 1 cup of cold water in your Instant Pot.
 Cold water is recommended because the water temperature will affect how long it takes your Instant Pot to reach pressure, and therefore how long your potatoes will cook.